 Click here to go to the hardwood orangery photograph gallery

-Accoya is premium engineered timber product with superior stability and durability.
+Accoya is premium timber product with superior stability and durability.
 It is fully FCS certified and boasts a range of environmental credentials making it one of the most eco-friendly building products available.

 We use it for its technical properties on exposed elements that are susceptible to movement and weathering such as window sills, fascias and pilasters.
 We also offer Accoya windows and doors as an option.